 Blepharitis Specialist

 Blepharitis is a chronic eye condition that affects both adults and children, but it can be managed and treated.
 If you experience blepharitis symptoms, be sure to make an appointment with the team at Hecker Eye Care Associates in Greensboro, North Carolina.
 They use a variety of treatments to help relieve your symptoms.
-You can schedule your appointment by calling the office, or by using the online scheduler.
+You can schedule your appointment by calling the office.

 Blepharitis Q & A